 - Differentiation of self: The level to which an individual depends upon others to find meaning and approval in his / her life.
 For example, people with poorly differentiated self go out of their way to please others in order to gain acceptance, regardless of how they really feel or what they believe.

-- Nuclear Family Emotional System: Describes four relationship patterns, which can cause problems within a family unit.
+- Nuclear Family Emotional System: Four relationship patterns, which can cause problems within a family unit.
 These patterns are:

 - Problems in a marriage;